Religion in ancient Rome: Omens and prodigies

 Omens observed within or from a divine augural templum – especially the flight of birds – were sent by the gods in response to official queries.
 A magistrate with ius augurium (the right of augury) could declare the suspension of all official business for the day (obnuntiato) if he deemed the omens unfavourable.
 Conversely, an apparently negative omen could be re-interpreted as positive, or deliberately blocked from sight.

 Prodigies were transgressions in the natural, predictable order of the cosmos – signs of divine anger that portended conflict and misfortune.
 The Senate decided whether a reported prodigy was false, or genuine and in the public interest, in which case it was referred to the public priests, augurs and haruspices for ritual expiation.
 In 207 BC, during one of the Punic Wars' worst crises, the Senate dealt with an unprecedented number of confirmed prodigies whose expiation would have involved "at least twenty days" of dedicated rites.
+Citing Polybius, Livy records a number of these including a "phantom navy" of ships flying through the sky and an ox climbing to the third story of a home.
+Later historians viewed these accounts as reactions to the unfolding military crisis.

 Livy presents these as signs of widespread failure in Roman religio.
-The major prodigies included the spontaneous combustion of weapons, the apparent shrinking of the sun's disc, two moons in a daylit sky, a cosmic battle between sun and moon, a rain of red-hot stones, a bloody sweat on statues, and blood in fountains and on ears of corn: all were expiated by sacrifice of "greater victims".
+The major prodigies included the spontaneous combustion of weapons, the apparent shrinking of the Sun's disc, two moons in a daylit sky, a cosmic battle between Sun and Moon, a rain of red-hot stones, a bloody sweat on statues, and blood in fountains and on ears of corn: all were expiated by sacrifice of "greater victims".
 The minor prodigies were less warlike but equally unnatural; sheep become goats, a hen become a cock (and vice versa) – these were expiated with "lesser victims".
 The discovery of an androgynous four-year-old child was expiated by its drowning and the holy procession of 27 virgins to the temple of Juno Regina, singing a hymn to avert disaster: a lightning strike during the hymn rehearsals required further expiation.
-Religious restitution is proved only by Rome's victory.For Livy's use of prodigies and portents as markers of Roman impiety and military failure, see Feeney, in Rüpke (ed.), 138–9.
-For prodigies in the context of political decision-making, see Rosenberger, in Rüpke (ed.), 295–8.
+Religious restitution is proved only by Rome's victory.

 In the wider context of Graeco-Roman religious culture, Rome's earliest reported portents and prodigies stand out as atypically dire.
 Whereas for Romans, a comet presaged misfortune, for Greeks it might equally signal a divine or exceptionally fortunate birth.
 In the late Republic, a daytime comet at the murdered Julius Caesar's funeral games confirmed his deification; a discernible Greek influence on Roman interpretation.